Asymptotic Theory for IV-Based Reinforcement Learning with Potential Endogeneity: Introduction

-Our first contribution is to formally establish the R-bias in a special case of the MDP framework.
-We analyze an example in which the state variables are independent and identically distributed (i.i.d.) over time so that the action has no effect on the evolution of the states, but the noise is correlated with the state variable or action.
-We calculate explicitly how the bias in policy is amplified because of the iterative process between learning and decision-making.
+First, we demonstrate the existence of the R-bias.
+We analyze an example where the state variables are Markovian, and the noise (in the observed reward) is correlated with the state variable or action.
+We calculate how the R-bias arise because of the interaction between learning and decision-making and illustrate how the Markovian structure amplifies the bias.

-Our second contribution is to show how to correct for this bias by using an instrument variable (IV) approach.
-For the i.i.d. case, we propose an algorithm that incorporates the IV into a stochastic gradient descent (IV-SGD) routine and show that it asymptotically learns the optimal policy.
-For the general Markovian case, we introduce a class of IV-based reinforcement learning (RL) algorithms to again correct for the R-bias, using IV-Q-Learning as a primary example.\footnote{Another approach to causal RL is based on ``directed acyclic graph'' (DAG) models.
-However, the DAG approach requires detailed domain knowledge of the causal relationships between states and actions, making it less applicable to large-scale economic problems with complex causal channels.
-See \cite{Imbens20} for more comments on use of DAG in social science.} By using IVs, our approach can be viewed as performing a \emph{causal exploration}.
-The notion of ``exploration'' in the conventional sense in RL algorithms help the agent better learn about the rewards by trying out seemingly inferior actions.
-But when observed rewards are biased, knowledge from these explorations is also biased, leading to suboptimal policies.
-In contrast, our IV-based approach, by perturbing the data-generating process, helps the agent identify true rewards and learn the optimal policies.
+Second, we show how to correct this bias using an instrumental variable (IV) approach.
+We introduce IV-based reinforcement learning (RL) algorithms, IV-Q-learning and IV-AC, based respectively on two leading RL algorithms: Q-learning and Actor-Critic.
+Our use of IVs enables the agent to \emph{causally explore} in her decisions.
+The notion of exploration in the conventional sense in RL algorithms helps the agent better learn about the rewards by choosing seemingly inferior actions.
+But when observed rewards are mis-measured and biased, knowledge from these explorations is also biased, leading to suboptimal policies.
+By contrast, by perturbing the data-generating process, our IV-based approach helps the agent identify true rewards and learn optimal policies.
+Notably, \cite{Bradtke96} applied instrumental variables to temporal-difference learning---a standard RL algorithm for policy evaluation with fixed policies---for bias correction and proved the algorithm's convergence.
+In this paper, we establish central limit theorems (CLTs) for more sophisticated algorithms like IV-Q-learning and IV-AC which involve policy improvement, thereby enabling inference on optimal policies.